Liveaboard Bahamas Aggressor II – Diving with tiger sharks

 After a final breakfast on board, it’s time to say goodbye.
 Your belongings are already packed and the transfer is ready to take you back to the airport.
 Usually this is around 8 in the morning.

-This trip is also great to combine with a trip to, say, Florida to visit Miami or the Everglades.
+This trip can also be combined well with a trip to, say, Florida to visit Miami or the Everglades.
 We are happy to help with a customized plan.

 And would you like to combine this trip with seeing hammerhead sharks?
 Then you must be on Bimini, another island of the Bahamas.
 It is possible to combine this in 1 trip.
 We are happy to help you with this as well!